MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-CLI.md

 ## `teamsfx deploy`

 This command is used to deploy the current application.
 By default it deploys entire project but it's also possible to deploy partially.
-The multiple options are `frontend-hosting`, `function`, `apim`, `teamsbot`, and `spfx`.
+The options are `frontend-hosting`, `function`, `apim`, `bot`, `spfx`, `aad-manifest` and `manifest`.

 ### Parameters for `teamsfx deploy`